Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to your family.

 House Training A Puppy: The Importance of Routine

 Having some sort of routine while housetraining your puppy is extremely important.

 Sticking to a schedule teaches your puppy that there are times to eat, times to play, and times to potty.

-According to the Humane Society, a puppy can generally control his bladder one hour for every month of age.
+Generally speaking, your puppy can generally control his bladder one hour for every month of age.
 So if your puppy is two months old, he can hold it for about two hours.
-Don’t go longer than this between bathroom breaks, or he’s guaranteed to have an accident.
+Don’t go longer than this between bathroom breaks, or he’s likely to have an accident.

 These times include immediately after waking up, during and after playing, and after eating or drinking.

 You may also want to consider teaching your pup to hit a doggie doorbell when you go outside, which will eventually teach your dog to signal when they need to use the bathroom.

 It may be a lot to start with when you’re still getting the potty training basics down, but eventually, it can be quite handy!

 Pick a bathroom spot outside, and always take your puppy (on a leash) to that spot.
 While your puppy is “going,” use a word or phrase, like “go potty,” that you can eventually use before he goes outside to remind him what to do and get your pup to potty more quickly.